hop-protocol/docs/hop-node/monitoring.md

 ### Other

-We're open to more monitoring suggestions by the community!&#x20;
+We're open to more monitoring suggestions by the community!